-Join Dennis Taylor for an in-depth discussion in this video Rounding time calculations to convenient intervals, part of Excel 2010: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Rounding time calculations to convenient intervals, part of Working with Dates and Times in Excel 2010.

 Sometimes when you're calculating time differences you want the results rounded, perhaps to the nearest day, the nearest hour, and as we see in the headings here, the nearest 15 minutes or any interval you might want.
 At first these might seem a little tricky, but they're actually pretty easy here.
 A simple difference in the two entries in Columns A and B, =B2-A2.
 By the way, this has been pre-formatted.
 The format here must be that format that includes the h within a bracket.